 Buon Ma Thuot Dak Lak, Vietnam Travel Guide

-Wi-Fi is widely available and usually free in Buon Ma Thuot hotels, guesthouses, restaurants, and coffee shops.
+Wi-Internet access is widespread and usually free in Buon Ma Thuot hotels, guesthouses, restaurants, and coffee shops.
 Connection speeds are generally suitable for browsing and communication.

 Vietnamese is the official language.
-English is spoken by staff in tourist-oriented hotels and some restaurants, but less common with local vendors or in rural areas.
+English is spoken among staff in tourist-oriented hotels and certain restaurants, but less common with local vendors or in rural areas.

 The effort is often appreciated by locals.